 Disconnect the three LCD plugs from the main printed circuit board by carefully prying at the connectors with a fine wide-bladed screwdriver.
 Don’t pull on the cables or you’ll be trying to fix these too.
 Note the plug orientation for correct reassembly.
 Remove the LCD display board by unscrewing the three mounting screws (top left and right and bottom middle).

 Use a magnetic screwdriver to stop the screws ending up in the CD mechanism.
 I use an ordinary steel screw driver with an old hard drive magnet on the shaft for this purpose.

 With the LCD board on the test bench desolder the EL panel connectors and the LCD corner mounting bracket at the EL connector end with solder braid.
 You want to get rid of all excess solder.
 Then either gently pull the EL backlight connectors through the board or cut them with fine side cutters taking care to avoid any contact with the LCD module.
 Straighten the tabs on the LCD mounting bracket on the underside of the board and gently pull this from the top of the board.

 Figure 9.
 Desolder the EL Backlight and LCD Bracket Connections

 Carefully slide the defective EL backlight unit and light mask from beneath the LCD display, noting that the pink side is up, and the orientation of the light mask (broad vertical strip at the bottom of the display).

 Figure 10.
-Slide out the EL Backlight and the Light Mask
+Slide Out the EL Backlight and the Light Mask

 Your new EL backlight does not come fitted with non-conductive spacers and the old ones will be almost impossible to remove in one piece.
-I cut a strip of self-adhesive backed felt about 1 mm thick and put this to the back of the EL backlight.
+I cut a strip of self-adhesive backed felt about 1 mm thick and put this on the back of the EL backlight.

 Figure 11.
 Light Mask, Old EL and New EL with Blue Insulation Fitted (top to bottom)